Bio

 The bulk of Jimmy’s writing output is through his live shows and ALL of his tour shows / DVDs and Netflix Specials are written by him (personally).

-As this author section needs some more detail (but is already quite long) a Writer page (here) is underway.
-With lists of his various writing projects, under a number of groupings.
+As this author section needs some more detail (but is already quite long) a Writer page (here) is underway, with lists of his various writing projects, under a number of groupings.

 He’s known as being a generous collaborator, frequently helping other comics with developing a joke idea.
 An example of this would be Nikki Glaser (here) who made it known that Jimmy had given her a great joke for the Roast of Tom Brady.
 A video example of him workshopping material, with 2 other comics, is the We Might Be Drunk 2023 podcast (here).